 The Bell Moto 3 comes as close to a solution as you can get with its styling and build quality.

 The new helmet is a vast improvement in safety on the original.
 It is ECE and DOT rated, and it has the fewest compromises in its class, so I would recommend it to anyone who loves the classic retro look whose head shape fits.

-When rains, or it’s time to really hit the hard stuff off-road, or some high speed riding on the road, there are advantages in the comfort of a modern helmet.
+When it rains, or it’s time to really hit the hard stuff off-road, or some high speed riding on the road, there are advantages in the comfort of a modern helmet.

 Buy it for its cool looks but be aware of the downsides.
-Why not own both modern and retro helmets, choose depending on your mood that day.
+Why not own both modern and retro helmets, choose depending on your ride that day.

 With all the love for retro styling these days, it’s great that a whole new generation can get to experience the Moto 3.

 Have you ever owned the original Bell Moto 3 helmet or bought the new one recently?
 Please feel free to add your thoughts below.